-Sy Montgomery has published nearly 20 books for both adults and children and they have garnered many honors.
+Sy Montgomery has published thirty books for both adults and children and they have garnered many honors.
 The Good Good Pig, her memoir of life with her pig, Christopher Hogwood, is an international bestseller.
 She is the winner of the 2009 New England Independent Booksellers Association Nonfiction Award, the 2010 Children’s Book Guild Nonfiction Award, the Henry Bergh Award for Nonfiction (given by the ASPCA for Humane Education) and dozens of other honors.
 Her work with the man-eating tigers, the subject of her book Spell Of The Tiger, was made into in a National Geographic television documentary she scripted and narrated.
 Also for National Geographic TV she developed and scripted Mother Bear Man, about her friend, Ben Kilham, who raises and releases orphaned bear cubs, which won a Chris award.

 LAY OF THE LAND

 “IF YOU WANT to see wildlife,” my husband tells people, “try keeping chickens.”
 Indeed, our gentle flock of free-range laying hens draws all sorts of wild animals to our yard.
 Some Continue reading